ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

 These prerequisites are required by the Axway Central CLI, which you will use to configure the Istio discovery agents.

 * Node.js >= 10.13.0 and <= 12.14.1
-* Minimum Axway Central CLI version: 1.2.0 or later
+* Minimum Axway Central CLI version: 1.6.0 or later

 For more information, see [Install Axway Central CLI](/docs/central/cli_central/cli_install/).

 ## Overview

-The ALS Traceability Agent is installed into your Kubernetes cluster as part of deploying the `apicentral-hybrid` helm chart.
+The ALS Traceability Agent is installed into your Kubernetes cluster as part of deploying the `ampc-hybrid` helm chart.
 The Traceability Agent (TA) sends metrics and logs for API activity back to Amplify Central so that you can monitor service activity and troubleshoot your services.
 The agent publishes a summary of the transaction which can be seen in the API Observer.
 Once the transaction summary is expanded, you can see all the related spans within a transaction including the request and response headers for each.

 The ALS agent has two modes; default and verbose.
 The default mode captures only the headers specified in the EnvoyFilter and the verbose mode captures all the headers in request and response flows.